All Episodes

 They show up at the opponent's campaign with their little cameras.

-And I think what Allen was doing was alerting these Americans in the audience, these lovely poor, mm-n not poor, but not wealthy people, that if they ask a stupid question, they were about to become YouTube celebrities.
+And I think what Allen was doing was alerting these Americans in the audience, these lovely poor, not poor, but not wealthy people, that if they ask a stupid question, they were about to become YouTube celebrities.

 So he interrupts himself, and it's actually a cheerful, nice thing.

-And also, you know, there's this one glum kid standing in the middle frowning and filming everyone.
+And also, you know, there's this one glum kid standing in the middle, frowning and filming everyone.

-Um so he introduces the kid and says, you know, in a cheerful way, and at the same time, Jim Webb, George Allen's opponent, was out meeting with some Hollywood celebrities to raise money.
+And at the same time, Jim Webb, George Allen's opponent, was out meeting with some Hollywood celebrities to raise money.

 You're here for my opponent's campaign.